zshicode/GNN-AttCL-protein/README.md

 # Graph neural networks and attention-based CNN-LSTM for protein classification

-This paper proposes three models for protein classification.
-Firstly, this paper proposes a Multi-label CAZyme classification model using CNN-LSTM with Attention mechanism.
-Secondly, this paper proposes a variational graph autoencoder based subspace learning model for protein graph classification.
-Thirdly, this paper proposes  Graph Isomorphism Networks and Attention-based CNN-LSTM for compound-protein interactions (drug-target affinities) prediction.
-The proposed models are effective for protein classification.
-Ablation study is proposed to validate that  graph isomorphism networks is superior to graph convolution and graph attention on this model.
+This repo proposes three models for protein classification.
+- Multi-label CAZyme classification model using CNN-LSTM with Attention mechanism.
+- variational graph autoencoder based model for protein graph classification.
+- Graph Isomorphism Networks and Attention-based CNN-LSTM for compound-protein interactions prediction.

-Besides, this GitHub repository collects and collates the benchmark datasets for three problems mentioned above.
+Besides, this repo collects and collates the benchmark datasets for three problems mentioned above.
 Hence, the usage for evaluation by benchmark datasets can be more conveniently.
 Datasets include:
 - CAZyme classification
 - Enzyme protein graph classification
 - Compound-protein interactions prediction